“For Orr, the reading and writing of poetry is essential to spiritual existence.” —The Guardian

 Gregory Orr is the author of eleven collections of poetry.
-His most recent volumes include The River Inside the River, How Beautiful The Beloved, and Concerning the Book that is the Body of the Beloved.
+His most recent volumes include The Last Love Poem I Will Ever Write, The River Inside the River, How Beautiful The Beloved, and Concerning the Book that is the Body of the Beloved.
 His memoir, The Blessing, was chosen by Publisher’s Weekly as one of the fifty best non-fiction books of 2002.
 Orr has received many awards and fellowships, including an Award in Literature from the American Academy of Arts and Letters, a Guggenheim Fellowship, two NEA Fellowships, and a Rockefeller Fellowship at the Institute for the Study of Culture and Violence.

 RIVER INSIDE THE RIVER (Poetry, 2013)

 “River Inside the River is an arresting and accessible book….To be allowed to inhabit each of these works, to walk inside and experience Orr’s unique voice is heart-chafing.
 With River Inside the River, Orr once again proves that poetry can indeed be a shelter, not only for the writer, but for his readers as well.” —Gwarlingo